M-M-Akash/Real-Time-Object-Detection-Distance-Measurement-System/readme.md

-# Real Time Object Detection System
+# Real Time Object Detection System with Multiple Cameras
-This system will read video streams in real-time from multiple camera sources, analyze video frames to detect objects and detected objects will be saved in folders.
+This project aims to build a real-time object detection system that can capture video streams from multiple cameras using RTSP protocol, analyze the video frames to detect objects, and save detected object images in a local storage directory.

-For objection detection algorithm pretrained yolov8 model is used here.
-The model file was exported in ONNX format because then we can then leverage the benefits of using ONNX runtime.
+For object detection algorithm, I have used the pre-trained YOLOv8 model in this project.
+The model file was exported in ONNX format because we can then leverage the benefits of using ONNX runtime.
 ONNX runtime optimizes and accelerates machine learning inferencing.
+ONNX runtime optimizes and accelerates machine learning inferencing.

 While running the system can handle if any camera goes offline unexpectedly.
-The whole system doesn't crash, only streams the camera which is online.
-If there is no camera active it terminates the program.
+At that time the whole system doesn't crash, only streams the camera which is online.
+If there is no active camera available it terminates the program.

+## Development Pipeline
+The development pipeline consists of the following tasks:

+- Capturing video frames from multiple cameras using RTSP protocol in an efficient way with lower CPU usage and displaying the streaming feed.
+Implementing an object detection algorithm using a pre-trained model such as YOLO.

+- Integrating the object detection algorithm with the streaming script to detect objects in real-time from multiple camera sources and display the video stream with bounding boxes around the detected objects.

+- Adding a feature of saving detected object images in a local storage directory.
+Filename should contain detected object name and current timestamp.
+This feature is implemented using python asynchronous programming to make sure program concurrency.

 ## Installation